Lizard's Tail

 Cultivation: The preference is light shade to partial sun and wet mucky soil to shallow water.
 The foliage is rarely bothered by disease or insect pests.
 Too much sunlight will cause the leaves to turn yellowish green.

-Range & Habitat: Lizard's Tail is occasional to locally common in southern and central Illinois; it is largely absent from the NW portion of the state (see Distribution Map).
-Habitats include soggy openings or pools of water in floodplain woodlands, swamps, seeps and springs, and ditches in semi-shaded areas.
-This species is usually found in higher quality wetland habitats, although it can spread aggressively at some sites.
+Range & Habitat: The native Lizard's Tail is occasional to locally common in southern, central, and NE Illinois; it is largely absent from the NW section of the state (see Distribution Map).
+Habitats include soggy openings in floodplain and bottomland woodlands, shallow vernal pools in wooded areas, swamps, seeps and springs in semi-shaded areas, shallow slow-moving streams, and ditches along wooded areas.
+Although it can spread aggressively at some sites, Lizard's Tail is usually found in higher quality wetland habitats where there is some shade.

 Faunal Associations: Very limited information is available.
-The caterpillars of Parapamea buffaloensis (Buffalo Moth) feed on this plant.
+The larvae of Parapamea buffaloensis (Buffalo Moth) feed on the roots of this plant.
 The foliage is toxic and avoided by mammalian herbivores.
+Because Lizard's Tail often forms dense colonies of plants, it provides significant cover for various kinds of wildlife in wetland areas.

-Photographic Location: A large colony of plants occurs at Busey Woods in Urbana, Illinois.
-They were growing in wet mucky soil and shallow water.
+Photographic Location: A Buttonbush swamp at Busey Woods in Urbana, Illinois, where there was wet mucky soil and shallow water.

-Comments: This wetland species is typically found in vernal pools and soggy areas of woodlands.
-It is occasionally cultivated in wetland gardens because of its attractive foliage and fragrant flowers.
-The foliage resembles the leaves of some Philodendron spp., which are cultivated indoors at houseplants.
-This distinctive plant is quite easy to identify; no other member of the Lizard's Tail family occurs in the eastern half of the United States.
+Comments: Lizard's Tail has attractive foliage and flowers.
+The leaves of this plant resemble those of some tropical Philodendron spp.
+(Philodendrons), which are cultivated indoors as houseplants.
+However, they are not closely related.
+This distinctive plant is easy to identify; no other member of the Lizard's Tail family occurs in the eastern half of the United States.
 The common and scientific names refer to the nodding spikes of flowers, as 'Saurus' means lizard and 'cernuus' means nodding.
 Another common name for this species is 'Water Dragon.'
+While Lizard's Tail has few enemies among the vertebrate and invertebrate fauna, it is sometimes attacked by wetland species of dodder (Cuscuta spp.); these are unusual parasitic vines that resemble tangled masses of yellow string.